By Dr Greggory Pinto

 The cryotherapy prostate cancer treatment is minimally invasive and incision free.
 It is performed as an outpatient procedure or sometimes involves an overnight hospital stay.

-A patient found to be a suitable candidate for cryotherapy prostate cancer treatment will receive general or spinal anesthesia.
+A patient found to be a suitable candidate for cryotherapy prostate cancer treatment will receive general or spinal anaesthesia.
 The urologist will use image guidance to place six to eight tiny needles through the skin in the perineum and into the prostate gland.

 Argon gas cools the needles within the prostate, which freezes the prostate tissue and kills the prostate cancer cells.